“Until one has loved an animal, a part of one’s soul remains unawakened.”

 From the time of her diagnosis, Jessie graced us with 40 more days of tender, sacred life.
 Those 40 days were filled with teachings, guidance, miracles, joy, and inspiration.
 She shared with us her wisdom, grace, and pure authenticity until the very end.

-During this time my partner, Deb Gleason and I created a new normal.
-We took her for short walks to a local stream to drink the fresh running mountain water that she loved so much, we spent time on the beach so she could wade in the ocean, and every afternoon was reserved for car rides to beautiful destinations that made for blessed time for all of us—including of course, her canine companion Zoey.
+During this time, I created a new normal.
+I took her for short walks to a local stream to drink the fresh running mountain water that she loved so much, we spent time on the beach so she could wade in the ocean, and every afternoon was reserved for car rides to beautiful destinations that made for blessed time for all of us—including of course, her canine companion Zoey.

 Her body was failing, but her spirit continued to soar.